The Heliocentrics: History

 The Heliocentrics released their debut album Out There in 2007 on Now-Again Records.
-This was followed by collaborations with Ethiopian musician Mulatu Astatke on the album Inspiration Information (2009), which was awarded that year’s Gilles Peterson Worldwide Winner Album of the Year award, Lloyd Miller & The Heliocentrics (OST) (2010), and Orlando Julius.
+This was followed by collaborations with Ethiopian musician Mulatu Astatke on the album Inspiration Information (2009), which was awarded that year's Gilles Peterson Worldwide Winner Album of the Year award, Lloyd Miller & The Heliocentrics (OST) (2010), and Orlando Julius.

 The Heliocentrics appeared on the track "Skullfuckery" on the UK release of the DJ Shadow album The Outsider, which was released in 2006.

 In 2013, they released their second full album, 13 Degrees of Reality also on Stones Throw.
 The 2009 album with Astatke was included in a list of 'Five Essential Jazz Albums' chosen by pianist Jamie Cullum in 2013.

 In 2017, they released A World of Masks with vocals by Barbora Patkova, as well as The Sunshine Makers OST, the score they wrote for the 2015 British documentary The Sunshine Makers, directed by Cosmo Feilding-Mellen.
 Both records were released on Soundway Records.

-In 2020, they released Infinity of Now.
+In 2020, they released Infinity of Now and Telemetric Sounds.

+In 2023, they released Legna which is a full length collaboration with The Gaslamp Killer.